-An important expedition was sent up the Missouri River in 1819 under Major Stephen H. Long of the U.S. Topographical Engineers, by order of the War Department for the purpose of thoroughly examining the country, conciliating the Indians and otherwise benefiting the government.
+An important expedition was sent up the Missouri River in 1819 under Major Stephen H. Long of the U.S. Topographical Engineers by order of the War Department to examine the country thoroughly, conciliate the Indians, and otherwise benefit the government.
 A steamboat built near Pittsburgh, Pennsylvania, called the Western Engineer, was well loaded with supplies of provisions and presents for the Indians and dispatched down the Ohio River, reaching the Mississippi River about June 1, 1819.
-After a few days at St. Louis, Missouri the expedition started up the Missouri River.
-On July 5th the village of Cote Sans Dessieu was reached, on the 13th Franklin, on the 22ndChariton, and on August 1st, Fort Osage.
+After a few days at St. Louis, Missouri, the expedition started up the Missouri River.
+On July 5, the village of Cote Sans Dessieu was reached; on the 13th, Franklin; on the 22nd, Chariton; and on August 1, Fort Osage.

-There, a detachment under Thomas Say left the boat, and entered what would become the State of Kansas about three miles south of the Kansas River and began to march across the country to the Kanza Indian villages.
+There, a detachment under Thomas Say left the boat, entered what would become the State of Kansas about three miles south of the Kansas River, and began to march across the country to the Kanza Indian villages.

-On August 16th they camped where Topeka now stands, and on the 19th arrived at the Kanza village at the mouth of the Big Blue River near present-day Manhattan.
-Say’s intention was to visit the Pawnee villages, but being robbed of his horses and camp equipage he was forced to return to the Kanza village, from which point he struck across the country, northeast, and caught the boat near the mouth of Wolf River.
+On August 16, they camped where Topeka now stands, and on the 19th, they arrived at the Kanza village at the mouth of the Big Blue River near present-day Manhattan.
+Say intended to visit the Pawnee villages, but after being robbed of his horses and camp equipment, he was forced to return to the Kanza village, from which point he struck across the country, northeast, and caught the boat near the mouth of Wolf River.

-It was decided to hold a council here with the various Indian tribes, and accordingly, messengers were sent to their villages inviting them to send delegates to the meeting to be held at Isle au Vache on August 24th.
-There, came 161 members of the Kanza tribe and 13 of the Osage.
-They were sharply taken to task for their many offenses against the whites by Major O’Fallon, but they promised in the most abject manner possible, to be “good Indians” ever afterward, and thereupon were given valuable presents of cloth, tools, trinkets, weapons, and ammunition.
+It was decided to hold a council here with the various Indian tribes.
+Accordingly, messengers were sent to their villages, inviting them to send delegates to the meeting at Isle au Vache on August 24.
+There came 161 members of the Kanza tribe and 13 of the Osage.
+They were sharply taken to task for their many offenses against the whites by Major O’Fallon.
+Still, they promised, in the most abject manner possible, to be “good Indians” ever afterward, and thereupon were given valuable presents of cloth, tools, trinkets, weapons, and ammunition.

-As the steamboat was short of men Lieutenant Fields and 15 men were taken on here to assist in going up the stream.
-On September 1st they were near the mouth of Wolf River, and here they were overtaken by the party under Say, which had been driven hack by the Pawnee.
-On October 3rd, a council was held with the Otoe and Iowa Indians, all of whom promised submission to the government and were given valuable presents.
+As the steamboat was short of men, Lieutenant Fields and 15 men were taken on to assist in going up the stream.
+On September 1, they were near the mouth of Wolf River, and here they were overtaken by the party under Say, which had been driven hack by the Pawnee.
+On October 3, a council was held with the Otoe and Iowa Indians, all of whom promised submission to the government and were given valuable presents.

-Then, in succession came councils with the Osage, Kanza, Pawnee Loup, Republican Pawnee, Grand Pawnee, Ponca, Omaha, Sioux, Padouca, Bald Heads, Comanche, Sauk, Fox and Iowa Indians.
-The ceremony was usually introduced by the “beggar’s dance,” where all the Indians gathered around a post and in turn advanced and struck it, at the same time recounting their most notable achievements as warriors.
-Major Long had returned to Washington in October and the proceedings were conducted by Major O’Fallon.
+Then, in succession came councils with the Osage, Kanza, Pawnee Loup, Republican Pawnee, Grand Pawnee, Ponca, Omaha, Sioux, Padouca, Bald Heads, Comanche, Sac and Fox, and Ioway Indians.
+The ceremony was usually introduced by the “beggar’s dance,” where all the Indians gathered around a post and, in turn, advanced and struck it while recounting their most notable achievements as warriors.
+Major Long had returned to Washington in October, and Major O’Fallon conducted the proceedings.

-The party wintered near Council Bluffs, Iowa and on June 6th of the following year Major Long, having returned from Washington, sent the boat back to St. Louis and started at the head of a party to explore the valleys of the Platte, Arkansas and Red Rivers.
-Following the course of the south fork of the Platte River to near its source in the Rocky Mountains, and having pursued his discoveries there as far as his instructions warranted, Major Long separated his command into two divisions, one of 15 men under Captain Bell to descend the Arkansas River, and the other of about ten men under Long himself, to go south to the Red River and descend that stream.
+The party wintered near Council Bluffs, Iowa.
+On June 6 of the following year, Major Long, having returned from Washington, D.C., sent the boat back to St. Louis and started at the head of a party to explore the valleys of the Platte, Arkansas, and Red Rivers.
+Following the course of the south fork of the Platte River to near its source in the Rocky Mountains and having pursued his discoveries there as far as his instructions warranted, Major Long separated his command into two divisions, one of 15 men under Captain Bell to descend the Arkansas River, and the other of about ten men under Long himself, to go south to the Red River and descend that stream.

-After various stirring experiences with Indians, and after suffering severely for want of food, the party under Captain Bell arrived in due time at Fort Smith, Arkansas, where it was joined by that under Major Long, a few days later.
+After various stirring experiences with Indians and after suffering severely for want of food, the party under Captain Bell arrived in due time at Fort Smith, Arkansas, where they joined it under Major Long a few days later.
 An expedition to the village of the Osage Indians was then projected.
-At that time, the Osage tribe was divided into three branches, one on the Verdigris River, another on the Osage River, and a third on the Neosho River.
-The expedition left on September 21st, and, visiting these bands, arrived in due season at their predetermined destination — St. Genevieve, Missouri.
-Captain Kearny and two other persons passed by way of Hot Springs, Arkansas.
+At that time, the Osage tribe was divided into three branches: one on the Verdigris River, another on the Osage River, and a third on the Neosho River.
+The expedition left on September 21 and, visiting these bands, arrived in due season at their predetermined destination — St. Genevieve, Missouri.
+Captain Kearny and two other persons passed through Hot Springs, Arkansas.

-About the Article: The majority of this historic text was published in Kansas: A Cyclopedia of State History, Volume I; edited by Frank W. Blackmar, A.M.
+About the Article: Most of this historic text was published in Kansas: A Cyclopedia of State History, Volume I; edited by Frank W. Blackmar, A.M.
 Ph.
 D.; Standard Publishing Company, Chicago, IL 1912.
-However, the text that appears on this page is not verbatim, as additions, updates, and editing has occurred.
+However, the text that appears on this page is not verbatim, as additions, updates, and editing have occurred.